The Book Arts Workshop at Dartmouth Libraries has three main areas of focus.

 - a week before the due date—a work in progress update with photos or actual pieces.

-- In order to make sure type is put away properly at the end of term, making future projects successful, there will be no type-setting started beyond week 8.
+- In order to make sure type is put away properly at the end of term, ensuring the success of future projects, there will be no type-setting started beyond week 8.
 Additionally, faculty are required to remind their students at least once during Week 9 and once during Week 10 to put away their type.

-- If your class is coming in for a typesetting lesson, instructors/professors should arrange for students have a piece of text (no longer than 25 words) ready to set before coming in.
+- If your class is coming in for a typesetting lesson, arrange for students have a piece of text (no longer than 20 words) ready to set before coming in.

 - Let us know in advance if your class will require specific supplies so we can make sure to have them ready.

 - We are not set up for bulk digital printing.
+We can’t print a lot of copies, such as more than a few copies of a zine, a long book, or multiple posters.
 For most bookmaking purposes, students can use Greenprint (the Konica Minolta printers they usually use on campus).
-They are high-quality laser printers that can accommodate paper up to 11x14 (on specific printers), and they can use custom paper by loading it into the bypass tray.
+They are high-quality laser printers that can accommodate paper up to 11x17 (on specific printers), and they can use custom paper by loading it into the bypass tray.
 Color printing is also available at select locations on campus.
 When folks have a lot to print digitally, we send them to Gnomon Copy, a print shop in downtown Hanover.

 - What is the name of your course?
 What Department is it listed under, and what is the course number?